dlesbre/bibtex-autocomplete/README.md

 format information, so this script will reformat your files.
 Some formatting options (see below) are provided.

+**Slow responses:** I found that crossref responds significantly slower than the other websites.
+It often takes longer than the 20s timeout.
+- You can increase timeout with `btac ... -t 60` (60s) or `btac ... -t -1` (no timeout)
+- You can disable crossref queries with `btac ... -Q crossref`

+## Command line arguments

 **Optional arguments:**

 - `-o --output <file.bib>`